 Instruments and Amps

-How much GC offers you will depend a lot on what kind of gear you’re selling.
+Guitar center trade in prices will depend a lot on what kind of gear you’re selling.
 Guitars, basses, amps, and drums are going to be the easiest to get a decent amount of cash for.
 They are easy inventory to move and are really the bread and butter of Guitar Centers sales.

 Bringing something like this in is easy, and one of the staff will help you out in figuring out how much they can offer you.